 The organization’s big breakthrough with the food industry came in 1983 when Hannaford Supermarkets studied the process of retail companies contributing products to major food banks and decided to contribute its products to Good Shepherd Food Bank to be distributed to nonprofit agencies fighting hunger.
 Hannaford established a reclamation center to facilitate contributing products from the entire service area of Hannaford Supermarkets.

 The addition of Walmart Superstores, Shaw’s Supermarkets, Barber Foods Co., Lepage Bakeries, SureWinner Foods, and many smaller companies as food donors ensured a steady supply of highly nutritious foods for Mainers who are in greatest need of assistance.

-Distribution of food to those in need is accomplished with the collaborative efforts of other nonprofit agencies.
+Food distribution to those in need is accomplished with the collaborative efforts of other nonprofit agencies.
 In 1981, the Pikes contacted local churches and a few emergency food programs in Lewiston/Auburn and the surrounding area.
-As the quantities of donated food increased, they reached farther, adding partner agencies in the Portland and Augusta regions.
+As the quantities of donated food increased, they reached further, adding partner agencies in the Portland and Augusta regions.
 Today the Food Bank partners with nearly 600 hunger-relief organizations located throughout Maine.

 When the Food Bank moved from the Pike’s home to the Continental Mill location, space increased to 7,000 square feet, 14,000 square feet, and 21,000 square feet in subsequent expansions.
 Yet this space was still inadequate and inappropriate for food storage.
-After an extensive search, in 1987, the Food Bank relocated to a 30,000 square-foot space in a former food warehouse on Lisbon Street in Lewiston.
-Several years later, 10,000 square feet was added to handle all the food.
+After an extensive search, in 1987, the Food Bank relocated to a 30,000-square-foot space in a former food warehouse on Lisbon Street in Lewiston.
+Several years later, 10,000 square feet were added to handle all the food.
 Renovations were done, and a freezer and walk-in coolers were constructed.